 For example, a merger or acquisition will impact your sponsor licence.; deal with the mobility implications of a change in organisational structure too late, such as waiting until sponsor licence renewal, and it’s likely you will be in breach of your duties and as such, be liable for a civil penalty.

 Organisations undoubtedly benefit where there is close alignment between global mobility and talent development.

 Take for example succession planning strategies.
 Global mobility professionals are best placed to nurture a sustained and effective approach to international experience, which will be a critical element in the development of high-potential employees and future leaders.

 Organisations with globally-mobile workforces need an awareness of external factors – legal, political, social, economic etc – affecting their overseas operations, both now and in the future.

-Local immigration rules are being tightened, and technologies developed to support tracking and information sharing between nations.
+Local immigration rules are being restricted for public health reasons, while technologies are developing to support tracking and information sharing between nations about travellers.